mephaust/collectd-carbon/README.md

 * MetricSeparator - If present, will change the default behavior of inserting a "." within type and type_instances.
 This can be used to prevent deep paths in Graphite/carbon for IPs and hostnames.
+* StripSingleMetric - If present, metrics with a single value will have ".value" stripped from the end of the metric name.

 ## Example